Skip to main content

 Swap a light fixture (same location)NOCosmetic

-Replace a water heaterYES$64 plumbing
+Replace a water heaterYES$64 Plumbing

-Add / move electrical outletsYES$55 electrical
+Add / move electrical outletsYES$55 Electrical

-Replace / repair roofYES$25 building
+Replace / repair roofYES$27 Building

-Build a deck or patioYES$160 building
+Build a deck or patioYES$160 Building

 Build a fence (≤6 ft)NOTypically exempt

-Replace HVAC systemYES$60 hvac
+Replace HVAC systemYES$60 Mechanical

-Replace windows (new opening)YES$150 building
+Replace windows (new opening)YES$150 Building

 ∗ Costs are verified for San Antonio, TX from published fee schedule.
 Always confirm with your local building department.